c4x-discovery/tax3-ra-publication/tax3-mixmod/README.md

 # Tax3 Mixmod Algorithm

-These algorithms were developped in 2010, with the Modal team (https://www.inria.fr/en/modal) and their Mixmod tool :
+These algorithms were developed in 2010, with the Modal team (https://www.inria.fr/en/modal) and their Mixmod tool :
 - https://showroom.saclay.inria.fr/asset/mixmod/
 - also an R package since 2015 : https://hal.archives-ouvertes.fr/hal-00919486